Energy saving tips

 - About 25% of household energy is used for lighting – so, turn off the lights when you leave a room.

-- These days, a lot of electronic devices don’t have a real off button.
+- Avoid standby and unplug connectors.
+These days, a lot of electronic devices don’t have a real off button.
 They only go into standby mode when they are switched off, which means they are still drawing current.
 The same applies to chargers of various kinds (for your phone, computer, etc).
-It’s a good idea to group your technical devices in various parts of your flat – in a ‘charging corner’ for instance, where you can charge your devices when you are not using them.
-Plug them into a power strip with a circuit breaker and then you can easily shut off the power by pressing a single button when you are done.
+Collect and connect the electronics to a power strip with switch, then you can easily turn off the power when you are not using them.

 - Activate power saving mode for your computer screens.